-The Renewal Corporation will conduct VES surveys for non-listed reptiles and amphibians in conjunction with the VES surveys for WPT.
-In addition, prior to the start of any work activities that require the use of heavy equipment, the Renewal Corporation will conduct a VES survey for non-listed reptiles and amphibians in the relevant construction area.
+Prior to the start of any work activities that require the use of heavy equipment, the Renewal Corporation will conduct a VES survey for non-listed reptiles and amphibians in the relevant construction area.
+The Renewal Corporation may, if requested by ODFW, be supported by a qualified ODFW biologist or trained staff during VES surveys for non-listed reptiles and amphibians in the Oregon Terrestrial and Wildlife Management Plan Boundary.
 Construction personnel will be trained on avoidance and minimization measures during the mandatory biological resources awareness training described in Section 2.1.